The Oxford Chemistry Department incorporates one of the UK's

 their work in Oxford.

-At present there are seventeen members of academic
+At present there are twenty three members of academic

 staff with a wide variety of research